 I can confidently say that the work my students completed for this project was the best work I saw them do all year.

 This type of project is very time-consuming and can be tough on the teacher due to out-of-class work, so I was only able to do these types of translation activities a handful of times throughout the year.
 Despite this, what motivated me to continue using these activities was that my students were productively using the English language and were enjoying it at the same time.

-My students are rarely focused while we’re in class and have little interest in English due to their overall low ability, but I think that by seeing first-hand how it was possible for them to construct personal and complex sentences from their first language into their second, they gained confidence.
+My students are rarely focused while we are in class and have little interest in English due to their overall low ability, but I think that by seeing first-hand how it was possible for them to construct personal and complex sentences from their first language into their second, they gained confidence.
 It was clear from the final products, with the well-drawn pictures, rainbows of colors, and individual personalities, that my students had put in a lot of time and effort into making one complete project.

 This type of project is applicable to many lessons in the Grade 6 Cheonjae textbook.
 For example, for Lesson 13, “Do You Know Anything About It?” you could have students write about a personal possession and introduce it to the class by similarly making a mind map about special things in their lives, translating it, and finally writing a short paragraph, verbally presenting to the class, or making a slideshow using the translated material.

 An idea for Lesson 7, “Can You Come to My Party?” would be to have them create an invitation for a crazy party.
 You could brainstorm via mind map some odd party ideas, such as Frozen Day or Spaghetti Day, and some branching arms of the map to describe what happens at the party.
 The completed invitation will have one of these ideas translated, complete with a description of the party and the time and place.
 This is a great activity to encourage confidence and creativity in low-level students.

 Although it takes a considerable amount of class time and extra out-of-class work, the results are certainly satisfying, and I encourage teachers to try it in their ESL classroom.
 I think that both you and your students will be impressed by the final result.